nolan-h-hamilton/Consenrich/docs/source/examples.rst

       | wc -l

-* We also evaluate hit-rates compared to a null baseline: '*After controlling for feature size and chromosome placement, how many cCRE-hits could we expect by random selection?*'
+* We also evaluate overlaps compared to a null baseline:

+  |    *After controlling for feature size and chromosome placement, how many cCRE-hits could we expect by random selection?*

-  We invoke `bedtools shuffle <https://bedtools.readthedocs.io/en/latest/content/tools/shuffle.html>`_ in :math:`N=100` independent trials
+  We invoke `bedtools shuffle <https://bedtools.readthedocs.io/en/latest/content/tools/shuffle.html>`_,

   .. code-block:: console